Bachelor of Science Programs

 Civil engineering deals with the science and art of engineering applied to the human environment and natural resource needs.
 The environment has long been the province and concern of civil engineers.
 Involved in planning our cities, communities, and larger regional areas, civil engineers build our world.
 They conceive, design, and construct public works such as highways, streets, bridges, water distribution and wastewater collection systems, and wastewater and industrial waste-treatment plants.
 Civil engineers respond to society’s ecological and environmental problems by joining with other engineers, as well as with physical, biological, and social scientists, to protect our natural resources and create a better physical and social environment for all people.

 Geological engineering integrates geology and engineering.
 Geologists study Earth’s origins, composition, and evolution.
 Engineers apply scientific principles to practical ends, such as designing and constructing structures.
 Geological engineers help find the best ways to use Earth’s resources to solve technical problems while protecting the environment.
 They may also be involved in discovering and maintaining alternative forms of energy.
 A geological engineer might be hired to design or investigate manufactured structures in rock or soil such as dams, tunnels, and underground power plants; help mitigate naturally occurring phenomena; or develop safe and environmentally sound subsurface openings for mineral extraction, energy storage, or waste disposal.

 CEE Capstone Partnership

 Our Senior Capstone Design course is a required course for all civil and environmental engineering and geological engineering students at UW-Madison.
-Our student have a unique opportunity to work with the guidance of professional mentors to use the knowledge and interpersonal skills they have gained in their classwork and work experiences to create effective solutions to real-world problems.
+Our students have a unique opportunity to work with the guidance of professional mentors to use the knowledge and interpersonal skills they have gained in their classwork and work experiences to create effective solutions to real-world problems.